Claken/red-tetris/README.md

 Red Tetris is a multiplayer Tetris game designed to be played over the network.<br />
 The game is built using a full-stack JavaScript stack and leverages modern technologies to ensure smooth gameplay and reliable connectivity.

-## 📜 Rules
+## 📜 Rules and Guidelines

-- The client-side code must be written using a functional programming paradigm.
+- The client-side code is written using a functional programming paradigm to maintain modularity and scalability.
-- The server-side code must be written using an object-oriented programming paradigm.
+- The server-side code is built using an object-oriented programming paradigm for robust and maintainable architecture.
-- The application must include rigorous unit tests to ensure code quality and reliability.
+- Comprehensive unit testing is implemented to ensure code quality and reliability.

 ## Stack